cpietrzykowski/docker-support/mini-ca/README.md

 Assuming you have built the image locally with the tag 'libressl'.

+> docker build --tag mini-ca .

-- `docker run --rm -it libressl ca.sh [devdomain]`
+- `docker run --rm -it -v ${PWD}/out:/root/ca/out --entrypoint ca.sh mini-ca`
-    - generate key, csr and sign certificate with root CA for [devdomain]
+    - generate key, csr and sign certificate with root CA
-- `docker run --rm -it libressl openssl`
+- `docker run --rm -it mini-ca`
     - invoke a typical openssl session